 To implement this formula with an oscilloscope, one needs to differentiate one of the two signals, multiply it with the other signal and integrate the result of the multiplication.
 The amplitude difference in the result of the integration, during one period of one of the signals, is equal to the area enclosed in the XY graph.

-The TiePie engineering Multi Channel software has several I/O blocks that can be used to process measured data.
+The TiePie engineering Multi Channel oscilloscope software has several I/O blocks that can be used to process measured data.
 For this application, the Differentiate I/O, the Integrate I/O and the Multiply/Divide I/O will be used.

 Any two signals can be measured and displayed in XY mode, but for demonstration purposes, this example uses two related signals, generated by a function generator with two output channels.
 The first signal is a square wave signal and the second signal is a triangular signal.
 Both signals have the same frequency and a constant phase difference.
-The signals are being measured with a Handyscope HS3.
+The signals are being measured with a Handyscope HS5.

 Now connect Ch1 to one of the generator outputs and Ch2 to the other output of the generator.

-so an XY graph needs to be added.
+Adding an XY graph

 To perform the required calculations on the measured signals, a number of I/O blocks need to be created and connected.
 Refer to the article Creating and connecting objects for more information on this subject.